Key Highlights

 6. Utilizing Email Marketing for Lead Nurturing

-Personalize content based on segments and buyer personas.
+Personalize types of content based on segments and buyer personas.

 Write attention-grabbing subject lines to increase open rates.